nio-blocks/attribute_selector/README.md

 Outputs
 -------
-- **default**: The input list of signals but with modified attributes depending on whitelist/blacklist selections.
+- **default**: The incoming list of signals but with attributes modified according to the whitelist/blacklist selections.

 Commands
 --------